nguyenphuquang/nakama-docs/docs/cocos2d-x-js-client-guide.md

 ## Download

-Download latest release from the GitHub <a href="https://github.com/heroiclabs/nakama-cocos2d-x-javascript/releases/latest" target="\_blank">releases page</a>. which contains the Nakama-js module with UMD module loader and polyfill library.
+Download latest release from the GitHub <a href="https://github.com/heroiclabs/nakama-cocos2d-x-javascript/releases/latest" target="\_blank">releases page</a>. which contains the Itme-platform-js module with UMD module loader and polyfill library.

 For upgrades you can see changes and enhancements in the <a href="https://github.com/heroiclabs/nakama-cocos2d-x-javascript/blob/master/CHANGELOG.md" target="\_blank">CHANGELOG</a> before you update to newer versions.